ups216/maker-x/README.md

 5. If the player is already in a match, return that match
 6. Serialize the MatchState as a string instead of a number
 7. If an openMatch is found, switch the MatchState to MatchFound
-6. Move the matching logic into another class and use DI to inject into the endpoint.
+8. Move the matching logic into another class and use DI to inject into the endpoint.
-7. Make MatchService use a interface
+9. Make MatchService use a interface
+10. Generate unit tests for MatchService